High During the Holidays: Addressing Cannabis with Family

 When All Else Fails

-When discretion is of the utmost importance, we recommend alternative consumption methods that don’t involve smoking.
+When discretion is of the utmost importance, I recommend alternative consumption methods that don’t involve smoking.
 Evidence of cannabis smoke lingers in the air, on the skin, and in the mouth – not ideal for most family environments.
-Therefore, we recommend the use of edibles, portable vaporizers, tinctures, patches, and topicals.
+Therefore, I recommend the use of edibles, portable vaporizers, tinctures, patches, and topicals.
 These products offer the desired therapeutic effects with a discrete application.
 Edibles are an especially great choice for those seeking long-term relief.
 Relative to other consumption methods, the effects of edibles have the longest duration – often in excess of 8+ hours.
 However, keep in mind the delayed onset time associated with edibles.
-For instant relief, we recommend the use of portable vaporizer or one hitter pipe.
+For instant relief, I recommend the use of portable vaporizer or one hitter pipe.
 These compact units deliver cannabinoid rich vapor to the user with the press of a button.
 The minimal smell associated with the vapor dissipates quickly, which is ideal for keeping your cannabis use to yourself.